 - E. Education

 Our goal is to continue to use existing research on the Coenobita species to further our knowledge and improve our care practices.
-We reach out to researchers, biologists and students to gain access to valuable data.
+We reach out to researchers, biologists and students to gain access to valuable data and seek input.

 Our goal is to provide accurate and current information to the public free of charge so they have the information they need to properly care for their pet land hermit crabs.
-We accomplish this through online articles, caresheets, informative videos, sharing information on our forums as well as working with pet stores to improve their conditions.
+We accomplish this through online articles, caresheets, informative videos, pet expos, social media, sharing information on our forums as well as working with pet stores to improve their conditions.
+In 2018 the Claws in the Classroom program was launched to provide assistance to classrooms keeping pet hermit crabs.
+Current classroom grants provide the wrong information and the wrong list of supplies.
+We contacted the grant program but did not receive a reply.
+We decided to create our own program.